Cuban Convertible Pesos (CUC)

 Cuban Pesos (National Currency)

 CUP or MN: Cuban Pesos may be acquired at CADECA exchange counters, presently at a value of $24 CUP to $1 CUC.
-As a short-term visitor to Cuba, you will probably have very little use for Cuban Pesos, and the common custom among Cubans is to accept CUC directly for a value almost equivalent to the established CADECA CUP/MN rate.
+As a short-term visitor to Cuba, you will probably have very little use for Cuban Pesos, and the common custom among Cubans (and in many state stores nowadays) is to accept CUC directly for a value almost equivalent to the established CADECA CUP/MN rate.

 Cuban Pesos (National Currency) Denominations